 Forty years ago this Christmas Eve, the astronauts of Apollo 8 became the first human beings to orbit the Moon.
-As they orbited the Moon, astronauts Frank Borman, Jim Lovell, and William Anders broadcast a message that was carried live throughout United States and the world.
+As they orbited, astronauts Frank Borman, Jim Lovell, and William Anders broadcast a message that was carried live throughout United States and the world.
 This is NASA’s description of that Christmas Eve broadcast.

 Apollo 8, the first manned mission to the Moon, entered lunar orbit on Christmas Eve, December 24, 1968.
 That evening, the astronauts; Commander Frank Borman, Command Module Pilot Jim Lovell, and Lunar Module Pilot William Anders did a live television broadcast from lunar orbit, in which they showed pictures of the Earth and Moon seen from Apollo 8.
 Lovell said, “The vast loneliness is awe-inspiring and it makes you realize just what you have back there on Earth.”
 They ended the broadcast with the crew taking turns reading from the book of Genesis.